rgutialo/shop-restful-service/README.md

 ### Prerequisites
 This projects is under Spring Boot.
-So we need Java 8 and gradle in order to be build.
+So we need Java 8 and gradle in order to be built.

 ### Usage